 What is the School Council?

 The School Council representatives meet at least once each month during the school year.
 Meetings are usually on a Tuesday morning and last about half an hour.
 They are given the opportunity to discuss any issues raised by their peers or by a member of staff and later that day, time to feedback to their class.
-Occasionally visitors from outside school will attend meetings to promote an activity or to ask for support or opinions.
+Occasionally, visitors from outside school will attend meetings to promote an activity or to ask for support or opinions.
 The meetings are led by the Chair and minutes are taken by the Secretary of the School Council.
-Mrs Hall also attends the meetings.
+Mrs Hall and Mr Sidebottom also attend meetings.

 Pupils who are elected have been given a very important job to do in the school.
 Pupils are expected to: